No matter how much you test a new website yourself, you won’t notice all bugs and things that need to be addressed before launch.

-Creating a test plan gives you valuable and organized insight to help improve the site before it launches.
+Creating a test plan and test cases gives you valuable and organized insight to help improve the site before it launches.
 From bugs to design issues, you get feedback to create and launch a better site.

-Choosing the right test group(s) is important.
-You want testers who will delve deep and focus on different aspects of the website.
+Choosing the right test group(s) is important as you want testers who will delve deep and focus on different aspects of the website.

 By utilizing different test groups, you will be sure to cover all areas of the website.
 Here are a few groups of people who make great website testers: